Consultation and Hearing Evaluation

 - In the morning, use a soft brush to brush away any ear wax or debris from the instrument.

-- Never submerse your hearing aid in water.
-This includes showering, swimming and washing under a faucet.
+- Never submerge your hearing aid in water.
+This includes showering, swimming, and washing under a faucet.

 - Try to avoid dropping your hearing aid on hard surfaces.